ekelhala/jmerge/README.md

 ## Usage

-- Option `-f` specifies the input file to merge, this has to be a whitespace-separated list of file paths
+- Option `-f` specifies the input files to merge, this has to be a whitespace-separated list of file paths
 - Option `-o` specifies the output file path